TokenRiot/token-riot-contracts/scripts/README.md

 # Token Riot Contract Scripts

-All scripts are designed for preview.
+All scripts for interacting with the token riot smart contracts.